prashanthi411/garbled_circuits/readme.txt

-public_key.txt contains n in the first line and e in the second line private_key.txt contains n and d ciphertext.txt contains the ciphertext plaintext.txt contains the plaintext deciphertext.txt contains the deciphered ciphertext
+public_key.txt contains n in the first line and e in the second line private_key.txt contains n in the first line and d in the second line ciphertext.txt contains the ciphertext plaintext.txt contains the plaintext deciphertext.txt contains the deciphered ciphertext